State Resets

 At inference time

 The user can configure whether to use state resets on the CAIMAN-ASR server.
-State resets are off by default, and enabling them will reduce RTS by 20–25%.
+More information can be found here.

 See also